Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Connections to Finding the Shortest Path

-\paragraph{The OWMP Intermediate Reward Setting.} Theorem \ref{thm:find_closest_IS} demonstrates that the OWMP setting also can reduce the computation complexity of obtaining a successful Q-function to $\underset{s}{\max}\underset{j\in \mc I_d(s)}{\min}D(s,s_{i_j})$.
-Compared to the OWSP setting, the OWMP intermediate setting has much broader practical applications.
-Though the OWMP intermediate setting is more relevant, the downside is that generally a greedy policy with a successful Q-function will pursue the closest intermediate states instead of the shortest path to $\mc S_T$.
-The trade-off between computational complexity and achieving the shortest path is provided in Figure \ref{fig:CompComp_VS_ShortestPath}: A greedy policy reaches $\mc S_T$ when $k$ (the number of synchronous value iterations) equals 1 or 2, by recursively pursuing the closest intermediate state (path 1).
+\paragraph{The OWMP Intermediate Reward Setting} Comparing to the OWSP setting, the OWMP intermediate setting has much broader practical applications.
+Though the OWMP intermediate setting is more prevalent, the downside is that generally a greedy policy with a successful Q-function will pursue the closest intermediate states instead of the shortest path to $\mc S_T$.
+Figure \ref{fig:CompComp_VS_ShortestPath} illustrates the trade-off between computational complexity and achieving the shortest path is provided: A greedy policy reaches $\mc S_T$ when $k$ (the number of SVI) equals 1 or 2, by recursively pursuing the closest intermediate state (path 1).
 When $k>2$ and the terminal rewards $B$ and intermediate rewards $B_I$ satisfy the conditions stated in Theorem \ref{thm:find_closest_TerminalState}, the greedy policy will find $\mc S_T$ via the shortest path (path 2).